 — Evander Holyfield (@holyfield) May 6, 2020

 They last met in 1997.
-The world-famous ‘Bite Fight’ which saw Tyson munch a chunk of Holyfield’s ear before earning a suspension.
+The world-famous ‘Bite Fight’ saw Tyson munch a chunk of Holyfield’s ear before being suspended.

 Holyfield and Tyson have been seen embracing at the World Boxing Council Convention and even starring in a BBQ Sauce advert.

 “Not at all.
 Because when you talk about Mike Tyson, you have to talk about how great he was,” Holyfield exclusively explained to World Boxing News.
-“The fact is he did amazing things.
+“The fact is he did extraordinary things.